jeremymaya/google-it-automation-with-python/crash-course-on-python/week-four/README.md

 Strings can be concatenated to build longer strings by using the plus sign or multiplied by a number, which multiplies the content of the string that many times.

+## The Parts of a String
+The **string indexing** operation accesses the character in a given position or index using square brackets and the number of the position specified
+* string[0]
+* To access the last character of a string, use negative indexes
+* A **slice** is the portion of a string that can contain more than one character (ex. string[1:4])

 ---

 ## Lists